-Before you can relax on that beach vacation, there are some things you should take care of at home.
-Depending on where you live and how, you may need to make changes to this list.
+Preparing for travel doesn’t need to be stressful.
+Before you can relax on that beach vacation or the climb through the Rocky’s, there are some things you should take care of at home.
+Depending on where you live and your specific logistics, you may need to make changes to this list.
 I’m here to help you prepare and make the most of your hard-earned vacations and much-needed time away!

 Surprisingly, there can be a lot of prep work before going on vacation.
 This prep work will save you stress during traveling and help you have a relaxing return.
 As we travel more and more, we find ourselves using checklists to ensure we cover all our bases before trekking off on a new adventure.
 To help you, I decided to share my pre-travel prep guide in order to help navigate you through this important time.